kanimon97/motivational-quotes/README.md

 1. Open the application in your web browser
 2. Select a category from the dropdown (optional - defaults to "General")
 3. Click "Generate Quote" button
-4. Wait for the AI to generate your quote
+4. Wait for the AI to generate your quote with a background image
-5. Copy the quote using the "📋 Copy" button if desired
+5. Use the action buttons:
+   - **📋 Copy**: Copy quote text to clipboard
+   - **🔊 Speak**: Listen to the quote (text-to-speech)
+   - **💾 Download**: Download quote as a beautiful image card
 6. Click "Generate Quote" again for a new quote
+7. Notice the UI theme changes based on your selected category

 ### API Usage